 - 12 months: Hair looked like it used to

 I chose not to use minoxidil (generic Rogaine) along with finasteride because I wanted to see if the pill worked on its own — and it has so far.
-(Update: Four years later, I’m still only taking finasteride.)
+(Update: Five years later, I’m still only taking finasteride.)

 If you decide to take minoxidil, stock up when you find it on sale or try Costco.
 No prescription is required.

 Subscription services like Keeps are all about convenience, not real savings.
 Ask your doctor about my plan and save money on your hair loss treatment.